cuong-dang/fin/README.md

 - `pnpm format` / `pnpm format:check` — Prettier
 - `pnpm db:up` / `pnpm db:down` — Postgres container
 - `pnpm db:generate` / `pnpm db:migrate` / `pnpm db:studio` — Drizzle

-## Testing philosophy

-Tests live next to the code as `*.test.ts` and run via Node's built-in `node:test` (no jest / vitest to configure). `pnpm test` walks every app that declares a `test` script.

-We don't chase coverage.
-TypeScript + Zod at the route boundary already catch the classes of bug that unit-testing CRUD would — "did the route call the right columns, did it 400 on bad input."
-Route handlers are thin glue; tests there would mostly re-assert the framework.

-What we _do_ test is **logic that's interesting or easy to get wrong**: same-day merge-and-reorder semantics, sort-key invariants, anything where the implementation has more than one reasonable behavior and the choice matters.
-The goal is to pin down the subtle parts so we can refactor them without anxiety — not to exercise every line.

 ## API shape